Which City is Best to Live in Portugal? Pros and Cons of Each City

 • Ilha Deserta – Untouched beaches with limited accessibility

-• Ilha de Faro – The most developed, with road connection to mainland
+• Ilha de Faro – The most developed, with road connection to the mainland

 Faro’s Tourism-Driven Economy